joeyjoplin/promo-targeting/README.md

 - `/` PromOps dashboard: metrics, on-chain table, AI assistant (`AICampaignAssistant`) reading campaigns + shopper context.
 - `/ecommerce` Demo store: cart simulation, Solana Pay integration, `GET /api/coupons/:wallet`, abandoned-cart offers.
 Shopper context is persisted to `localStorage` and powers the dashboard.
 - `/marketplace` Coupon marketplace: browse/list/redeem secondary coupons.

+### Solana Pay transaction-request flow

+`frontend/src/components/ecommerce/SolanaPayModal.tsx` requests a session via `POST /api/solana-pay/create-session` with `mode="transaction-request"`.
+The server:

+1. Validates optional coupons against the order (ownership, expiry, resale state).
+2. Stores an in-memory session keyed by a generated `reference`.
+3. Returns a `solana:https%3A%2F%2F.../api/solana-pay/tx-request?...` URL that wallets consume.

+Wallets call `GET /api/solana-pay/tx-request` for provider metadata and `POST /api/solana-pay/tx-request` with `{ account }`.
+The server builds an unsigned transaction that includes `redeem_coupon` (when applicable) plus a `SystemProgram.transfer` tagged with the reference before returning it for signing/broadcasting.
+The frontend polls `GET /api/solana-pay/status/:reference` until it observes the confirmed transfer, upon which it clears the cart and dispatches the `promo-targeting:coupon-updated` event.

 ### 4. Helpful scripts